silpavt/Smart-Irrigation/README.md

 [mention your project hosted project link here]

 ## Project Description
-This project automates plant watering using an ESP32, a soil moisture sensor, a water level sensor, and a relay to control a pump.
-An OLED display is used to show real-time moisture and water level data.
+The Smart Irrigation System is an IoT-based automated watering system designed to optimize water usage and reduce manual effort in farming and gardening.
+The system uses an ESP32 microcontroller, soil moisture sensor, and water level sensor to monitor real-time environmental conditions.
+It automatically controls a water pump based on soil moisture levels, ensuring efficient water distribution.

+With Blynk IoT integration, users can remotely monitor and control the system via a smartphone or web dashboard.
+The system also features an OLED display to show real-time values, providing both local and remote access to data.
+This project promotes smart agriculture by improving water efficiency and reducing labor costs

 ## The Problem statement
 Inefficient irrigation systems often lead to excessive water usage or inadequate watering, resulting in crop damage, resource wastage, and increased operational costs for farmers.